tektechnologies/SAFE-fracking-site/Project-Planning/WixSetUp.md

 - added logo to the donate page
 - emailed logos and site updates to clients
 - sent out email to meet up next weekend First weekend in March 24

+## Post meeting with Jan Cam and Vito

+- Check website on mozilla
+- check webiste on various size screens
+- Complete the SEO set up on the website
+- Get information for the 'who we are page'
+- Check google dev console to see if we can initiate SEO on the google site.
+- Add 2 or 3 new posts to the site.